Section 11 Outputs

 Description Supported Formats

 AP Atmospheric Pressure Atmospheric pressure in hPa.
 Atmospheric Pressure is only available if using the Read GIS Cyclone or Read GIS Hurricane commands.
 Maximum and minimum output is not available.
-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 BSS Bed Shear Stress